digitoimistodude/dudestack/README.md

 # Installation

-1. Clone this repo to your home directory
+1. Clone this repo to your ~/Projects directory
-2. Go to dudestack directory (`cd ~/dudestack && sh setup.sh`)
+2. Go to dudestack directory (`cd ~/Projects/dudestack && sh setup.sh`), or if you are using [marlin-vagrant](https://github.com/digitoimistodude/marlin-vagrant), run: `cd ~/Projects/dudestack && sh setup_marlin-vagrant.sh`
 3. Edit `/usr/bin/createproject` to your needs.
 See [documentation](#documentation) and **[Getting started](#getting-started)**.

 If you are using [jolliest-vagrant](https://github.com/ronilaukkarinen/jolliest-vagrant), you need to "pair" your machine with the VM (I presume you are already set up keypairs, if not, run without password: `ssh-keygen -t rsa`):